£5.00 (inc. VAT)

 Narrative poem

-This is a two-week sequence using Cautionary Tales by Hilaire Belloc in which children begin by exploring a range of scenarios and their consequences, in order to make predictions about the contents of a number of tales.
-Children then go on to read a number of these tales, eventually innovating upon a known cautionary tale before planning in detail.
-Additional texts/poems: Have a selection of other cautionary tales available for children to read, e.g. others by Hilaire Belloc, and by David Lucas.
-Make these available in the class library and use during the teaching of Reading.
+This is a three-week Writing Root using Jim: A Cautionary Tale by Hilaire Belloc in which children begin by exploring a range of scenarios and their consequences, before warning the main character Jim about the consequences of his actions.
+Later in the sequence of learning, children will write a letter of apology from Jim to his Nurse, and also consider possible alternative endings to the tale.
+There will be the chance to learn and perform sections of the narrative poem before children create their own cautionary tale.
+We would advise having a selection of other cautionary tales available for children to read, e.g. by Hilaire Belloc and David Lucas.
+Make these available in the class library and use during the teaching of reading.

 Award-winning illustrator Mini Grey turns her inimitable hand to Hilaire Belloc's classic cautionary tale of Jim: who ran away from his Nurse and was eaten by a Lion!

-First published in 1907, Belloc's wickedly funny poem describing the sad end of Jim is now fabulously illustrated by Mini Grey for this extra-special new edition.
-A perfect gift with much to explore...
+First published in 1907, Belloc's wickedly funny poem describing the sad end of Jim is now fabulously illustrated by Mini Grey for an extra-special new edition.
+This is darkly comic, word of warning about the dangers of being spoiled is the perfect tongue-in-cheek corrective for little ones who have been a little overindulged!

 A Spelling Seed is available for Jim, A Cautionary Tale.